 Kyria Kalata: Empowering Families Through Education and Storytelling

 Kyria’s love for teaching started early on, and she had a natural talent for bridging language barriers.
 One of her earliest experiences in this regard was when she was partnered with a new student at school who didn’t speak much English.
 Kyria was friendly, helpful, and patient, and she quickly found ways to communicate with her new friend, using simple words and gestures to help her understand.
 This experience gave Kyria a sense of fulfillment and purpose, and it ignited her passion to help others learn and grow.
+That early encounter with a non-English-speaking classmate showed Kyria something powerful: learning doesn’t require shared language, just shared humanity.
+She didn’t wait for an adult to step in—she built the bridge herself.
+That instinct to translate the world for others would become a cornerstone of her future work.

 In the mid 1980’s, Kyria began tutoring English to a neighboring family from China with a 2-year-old daughter.
 She taught them everyday words and phrases, and she loved seeing the progress they made as they started to communicate more confidently in English.
 Kyria felt a deep sense of satisfaction in helping this family adapt to their new home.
 It was a fulfilling experience, and it ignited her passion to help others learn and grow.
 She knew that she had a gift for helping people, and she was determined to use it to make a positive difference in the world.